Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Markets, shopping:

-- Russian market – visit the Saarbrucken bridge and check out the vendors around the bridge as well as right next to it at 9 March Park (reached from the west side stairs).
-Tons of random stuff, arts and crafts, old soviet things/souvenirs.
-You’ll also see more vendors parked by the street sidewalk at the back (lined up outside the Art Cafe).
+- Russian market – checkout street vendors by Saarbrucken bridge and right next to it at 9 March Park (accessed from westside stairs).
+Tons of random stuff, arts & crafts, old soviet items & souvenirs.
+Also more vendors parked by street sidewalk at the back (lined up outside the Art Cafe).

-- Meidan Bazar – big underground tourist shop with tourist prices.
-Go here to see different kinds of interesting products and period-decor but don’t buy anything, it’s wayyyy too expensive.
+- Meidan Bazar – underpass repurposed into a souvenir shop with tourist prices.
+Many different kinds of interesting products and period-decor but don’t buy anything, it’s wayyyy too expensive.
+Also useful to pass by as you cross the street between Gorgasali Square and the water without running across the road.

 - Merani Mall – small mall with a half-dozen typical highend designer brands and nothing else.
 Streets around here will also have some big brand shopping stores.